Introduction to Clustering Methods

 - Applying a sorting mechanism to their densities.

-- Searching cluster centres and traversal on neighbour cells to repeat the process.
+- Searching cluster centers and traversal on neighbor cells to repeat the process.

 Importance of Clustering Methods

-- Having clustering methods helps in restarting the local search procedure and remove the inefficiency.
+- Having clustering methods helps restart the local search procedure and removes the inefficiency.
 In addition, clustering helps to determine the internal structure of the data.

-- This clustering analysis has been used for model analysis, vector region of attraction.
+- This clustering method has been used for model analysis and vector region of attraction.

 - Clustering helps in understanding the natural grouping in a dataset.
-Their purpose is to make sense to partition the data into some group of logical groupings.
+They aim to make sense of partitioning the data into some logical groupings.

 - Clustering quality depends on the methods and the identification of hidden patterns.